 Skip to content

-No PSLE?
+Remove PSLE?
 Thread carefully

 Whilst some ‘kind soul’ want to alleviate student pressures, they are not themselves subject to the situation.

-It’s easy to talk and talk is cheap.
+It’s easy to talk, and talk is cheap.
 But they don’t have to clean up after the fact.
 Most importantly, it will not affect them directly.

-Why I think it is not a good idea
+Why I think it is not a good idea to remove PSLE

-Currently in Singapore, there are a growing number of JC students who are on a through train program from secondary school.
+Currently in Singapore, there are a growing number of JC students who are on a through-train program from secondary school.
 At the end of the 4 years of their education, they bypass the O levels and head straight into A levels or IBs.

 When I am in class with these students, I see that they carry on their shoulders a world of burden.